 Quickstart with Minikube

-Run the following command to find out which driver your minikube installation is using:
+Run the following command to identify your Minikube driver:

 minikube profile list